 4. Aid Diabetes Treatment

-According to an Iranian study, watermelon seeds have positive effects on the accumulation of glycogen stores, which can aid diabetes treatment (14).
+According to an Iranian study, watermelon seeds have positive effects on the accumulation of glycogen stores, which may be able to assist in diabetes treatment (14).
 The extracts of the seeds are considered antidiabetic, given their ability to decrease plasma glucose levels.

 The magnesium in watermelon seeds was also found to prevent insulin dysregulation (which can cause diabetes) (17).
 And if you are opting for magnesium supplements, you can go for magnesium threonate – which has been showing promise in the recent times due to its ability to penetrate cell membranes.
 However, consult your doctor first – as certain experts express their apprehension towards the use of magnesium supplements.

-Studies have also found that prediabetics almost always have low magnesium intake.
+Studies have also found that prediabetics those with borderline diabetic blood sugar levels, almost always have low magnesium intake.
 The mineral is also vital to activate tyrosine kinase, an enzyme required for the proper function of insulin receptors.
 A problematic digestive system and alcoholism can also impair the body’s absorption of magnesium, which might eventually lead to diabetes.
-Regardless of the person’s bodyweight, magnesium can play a protective role against diabetes (18).
+Regardless of the person’s weight, magnesium can play a protective role against diabetes (18).
 It can also lower the blood pressure in diabetes patients.

 The zinc in the seeds, as per studies, was found to have beneficial effects on glycemic control.
 The mineral is also important in insulin action and carbohydrate metabolism.
 And believe it or not – zinc deficiency is on the rise in several countries, the very same countries with an increase in diabetes cases (19).
 According to the American Diabetes Association, higher zinc intake is associated with a reduced risk of type 2 diabetes in women (20).
 However, it is important to note that there could be differences in how people respond to zinc (21).
-Hence, take advice from your doctor if you are planning to take zinc supplements.
+Hence, take advice from your doctor if you are planning to take zinc supplements as all supplements can potentially have side effects or interactions with other supplements and medications.

 5. Improve Brain Health